dpgraham4401/dpgraham4401/src/content/projects/haztrak.md

 It is built using [Python](https://www.python.org/)/[Django](https://www.djangoproject.com/) for the backend API, along with [PostgreSQL](https://www.postgresql.org/) for the database, and [TypeScript](https://www.typescriptlang.org/)/[React](https://react.dev/), for the frontend.
-The application is designed interface with EPA's [e-Manifest](https://www.epa.gov/e-manifest) and guide users through the regulations and requirements for tracking hazardous waste shipments using the hazardous waste manifest.
+The application is designed to interface with EPA's [e-Manifest](https://www.epa.gov/e-manifest) and guide users through the regulations and requirements for tracking hazardous waste shipments using the hazardous waste manifest.